deanwampler/JustEnoughScalaForSpark/README.md

 However you started Spark Notebook, open your browser to [localhost:9000](http://localhost:9000/).
 The UI has a "SPARK NOTEBOOK" banner and shows several directories and notebooks for sample applications that come with Spark Notebook.

+> **NOTE:** If you are using Docker and you didn't use the `-p 9000:9000` option, replace `localhost` with your Docker image IP address.
+On Windows or Mac OSX, use the command `docker-machine ls` or `docker-machine env` to see what it is.

 Now we need to load the tutorial in Spark Notebook.

 Under the banner and under the tabs ("Files", "Running", ...), the first line of text says "To import a notebook, drag the file onto the listing below or *click here.*"